Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Collecting strategies

 Since $M_u$ is just $M_g$ evaluated with every operator in its own collection, we have

 where

 The ratio $R$, defined as

 therefore acts as a natural metric for the performance of a particular arrangement of Paulis under the assumption that measurements are distributed optimally.
 The larger the value of $R$, the greater the saving that assembling operators into collections provides.
-We now prove as Claim~\ref{claim:breakingbad} that combining two collections into one is never worse with respect to $R$.
+In Theorem~\ref{theorem:breakingbad} below, we show that combining two collections into one can only improve $R$.